Last Clear Chance: Plot

 Alan begins driving the car down the road, and sees Frank Jr. and Betty in front of him.
 They look behind to wave to Alan, and he waves back.
 However, the pair keep driving while looking backwards.
 Observing that a railroad with an oncoming train is near, Alan desperately tries to signal to them to stop waving and look ahead.
 When they do not pay attention to him and continue waving, Alan shields his eyes as the two drive right into the path of the train and are struck off-camera.
 In the aftermath, the car is wrecked on its side, a sheet is pulled over Frank’s nearby body, and Betty is on a gurney and being loaded into the rear of an ambulance by somber medics.
+Hal is one of the troopers that arrive on the scene of the accident and comforts Alan as he weeps over the death of his brother because he wasn't paying attention to the crossing signals or saw he was trying to warn him about the train approaching.

 Back in the present, at the funeral, Hal enters his police car, determined to go back on the road in order to prevent more traffic accidents from occurring, notably in the name of convenient law breaking.
+When another driver speeds past him, Hal hits his siren and flasher and turns around to pursue him in hopes of preventing another family from suffering what the Dixons went through.

 While the primary focus is on driver safety near railroad crossings, other basic driving safety rules are reinforced, such as not passing on hills or curves, not driving or pulling over when fatigued or sleepy and not being a distracted driver.
 Alan is also shown a police report of an accident where an acquaintance of his had died in an accident due to his reckless driving.
 Filling out the film is a nostalgic look back at the early 1900s, when such things as horseless carriages were parts of everyday life and four-lane superhighways—in the late 1950s still a relatively new concept—weren't even thought of, and slower and less congested roadways meant fewer dangers in driving; however, Hal cautions that his point is that the human body hasn't changed and that even more attention to safety must be heeded.